smiley405/spritesheet-viewer/README.md

 - **Keyboard Controls:** Spacebar to play/pause, arrow keys to navigate frames.
 - **Settings Memory:** Save your settings for future uploads.
 - **FFmpeg Integration:** Export GIFs directly (FFmpeg included in container builds).
+- **Animate Preview Window:** Animates the entire preview window itself.
+Useful for quickly testing how the animation behaves as if it were integrated into the game.

 ---